Welsh Cricket Association

-The Welsh Cricket Association (WCA) (founded 1969) is the governing body of Welsh amateur cricket.
-It also runs the Welsh Cup and convenes the Welsh Coaching Forum.
-The WCA aims to promote, encourage, and improve amateur cricket in Wales, and to encourage and develop active participation in the game.
-Over 270 counties, associations, leagues and clubs are affiliated to the WCA.
+The Welsh Cricket Association (WCA) (founded 1969) was the governing body of Welsh amateur cricket.
+It also ran the Welsh Cup and convened the Welsh Coaching Forum.
+The WCA aimed to promote, encourage, and improve amateur cricket in Wales, and to encourage and develop active participation in the game.
+Over 270 counties, associations, leagues and clubs were affiliated to the WCA.

-The Welsh Cricket Association is based at the SWALEC Stadium, Sophia Gardens, Cardiff.
+The Welsh Cricket Association was based at the SWALEC Stadium, Sophia Gardens, Cardiff.